vasnesterov/HadwigerNelson/README.md

 - Optimize the tactic used to prove that edges have exactly unit length.

 ## References
-- The 510-vertex graph by Marijn Heule was obtained from [this repository](https://github.com/marijnheule/CNP-SAT/).
+- The 510-vertex graph by Marjin Heule was obtained from [this repository](https://github.com/marijnheule/CNP-SAT/).
 - The 509-vertex graph by Jaan Parts was sourced from [this Polymath thread](https://dustingmixon.wordpress.com/2019/12/12/polymath16-fifteenth-thread-writing-the-paper-and-chasing-down-loose-ends/).